 This book is a true account of the ongoing and mind-blowing experiences between David Young, a multi-talented musician/producer artist, and former Beatle George Harrison.
 What David Young, who plays two flutes at one time and has sold over a million CDs, has documented is verifiable, real, and astounding.
 Every time he questioned his direction, he was (is) guided by one of the most loved, respected, and spiritual musicians of all time.
 The story abounds with seemingly impossible synchronicities, lined up one after the other in perfect time, all of them helping him to rise above his life’s challenges, and not only evolve as a musician, but as a spiritual being as well.
 George entered David’s life during a time of devastating heartbreak.
 This intervention was just the beginning of over forty incredible experiences.
 George’s musical genius began to channel through David’s own music.
 After recording forty instrumental CDs, David spontaneously wrote and recorded twenty-five vocal songs in thirty days!—songs with depth and rich production values like the Beatles, in a rock-with-soul style he had never done before.
 What is George trying to communicate, and why has he chosen David?
-This incredible story proves there is lifeafter death or better yet, life after life.
+Channeling Harrisonproves there is life after death—or, better yet, life after life.

 "It is one of the most fascinating stories I've ever come across, and David Young's writing style is so authentic and from the heart.
 I love a read that sails along, and the pace is just right." —The Star Beacon - Ann Ulrich Miller